-The carrying value of cash, receivables, first note receivable and accounts payable and accrued liabilities approximated their fair value because of the short-term nature of these instruments.
+The carrying value of cash, receivables, First Note receivable and trade payables and accrued liabilities approximated their fair value because of the short-term nature of these instruments.
 Cash is measured at a level 1 of the fair value hierarchy.
-The Goldgroup shares recorded in available for sale securities are measured at a level 1 of the fair value hierarchy and the BC Co shares recorded in available for sale securities are measured using level 3 of the fair value hierarchy based on cost at time of acquisition.
+The Goldgroup shares recorded in available for sale securities are measured at a level 1 of the fair value hierarchy and the BC Co and BC Co2 shares recorded in available for sale securities are measured using level 3 of the fair value hierarchy based on cost at time of acquisition.
 The Company's financial instruments are exposed to certain financial risks, which include credit risk, liquidity risk, and market risk.